farukhossen/MyImageSliderPlugin/README.md

           		</div>

           	</div>
-# Section 4:Adding CSS
+# Section 4:Adding Plugin
-You don't need add any css of your own.All you have to do is to use the **imageSlider.css** to get the plugin going.
+You don't need to add any css of your own.All you have to do is to use the **imageSlider.css**.You have to include the **imageSliderPlugin.js** and **jquery.js** to get the plugin going.

 #Section 5:Calling the plugin

         $(document).ready(function(){
             $(".slider").slideshow();